danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 You can use filtered statistics to help SQL Server to get better cardinality estimations.

-For example, you can create a statistics to cover just the data on an specific partition (and create one statistic per partition if necessary).
-It is possible that a filtered statistic is not used if you query span over more than one partition, but you can create filtered statistics that do no align with partition boundaries if necessary.
+For example, you can create a statistic to cover just the data on an specific partition (and create one statistic per partition if necessary).
+It is possible that a filtered statistic is not used if you query span over more than one partition, but you can create filtered statistics that do not align with partition boundaries if necessary.

 You can update statistics more frequently as it only considers a portion of the data